BenQ Mobile: History

 Siemens Mobile was loss-making and struggling in the market, and the division was then sold to BenQ Corporation in June 2005 to try to turn the business around.
 As part of the deal, Siemens would pay BenQ at least 250 million euros to get the new venture to a solid start, in return of a 2.5% stake in BenQ.
 The acquisition was completed on 1 October 2005, with the formation of BenQ Mobile, led by a German CEO, Clemens Joos, and a Taiwanese chairman, Jerry Wang.
 Joos had already been president of Siemens Mobile since 2004.

 Part of the reason why BenQ was chosen by Siemens was the Taiwanese company's interest to keep German locations open - the headquarters in Munich and the manufacturing plants in Kamp-Lintfort and in Bocholt.
 Other research and development and manufacturing plants were located in Aalborg, Beijing, Suzhou, Ulm (also in Germany), Manaus, Mexicali, Taipei and Wrocław.
 Before the acquisition BenQ was already making mobile phones – including two Symbian UIQ smartphone models and one Windows Mobile smartphone model.

+BenQ's first mobile phone was the M775C, which was released in 2003.
+During Q1 2004, eight new phones were announced, ranging from bar and clamshell phones to Windows Mobile smartphones.
+A further seven phones, mainly clamshells, such as the BenQ S500, came in 2005.